 Latex allergy is the primary cause behind the reduced usage of disposable latex gloves.
 As nitrile is a synthetic rubber and latex-free material, it does not cause allergic irritations on the skin.
-Nowadays, professionals prefer using nitrile gloves mainly because they might not be allergic to latex properties but they might need to touch their client, patient, or customers who are allergic to latex properties.
+Nowadays, professionals prefer using nitrile gloves mainly because they might not be allergic to latex properties but they might need to touch their clients, patient, or customers who are allergic to latex properties.

 Puncture and chemical resistance

 Nitrile, being three times stronger than latex provides superior puncture resistance.
 This is why professionals associated with high risks of danger and contamination fields like medical caregivers, tattoo artists, dentists, etc., prefer using disposable nitrile gloves.
 Industrial workers using heavy chemicals, greases, oils, etc., also prefer using reliable nitrile gloves for safety and durability.